 4. The topic is making or break

-This is probably the stereotype that is the closest to being a fact.
-If you are looking for research topics in education, you might find that a lot has been done already.
-Coming up with a unique topic isn’t as easy as one would think.
-A research proposal is going to be challenging, but a strong topic could help you move forward.
+This is the stereotype that is the closest to being a fact.
+A lot has been done if you are looking for research topics in education.
+Coming up with a unique case isn’t as easy as one would think.
+A research proposal will be challenging, but a vital point could help you move forward.
 The entire proposal should be seen as a whole.
 Every element is crucial.

 5. Academic tone

 We all know that a research proposal is an academic paper.
-What we then assume is that the tone should be firm and academic as well.
+We then assume that the tone should also be firm and educational.
 The truth is, there is no such tone anymore.
 Everything we write today is done in a conversational tone.
 Opening the doors for thoughts and communication.
 The same applies here.
 You need to stick to good grammar and spelling.
-Have your facts right and the rest should be fine.
+Have your facts right, and the rest should be fine.

 Are you busy with your PhD Research Proposal?

 What are some of the stereotypes you have come across?
-There are so many and a lot of these are just made up.
-If there is no validity to it, you can assume it to be false.
+There are so many, and many of these are just made up.
+If there is no validity, you can assume it to be false.
 Writing a research proposal is all about how you approach it.
 Plan ahead and work hard.
 This is what will get you the results you want.
 Also, remember that this is not the end of the world.
-You give the process your best and you leave the rest up to fate.
+You give the process your best and leave the rest up to fate.
 No one does a project and does not want good results.